csdms/ivy/lessons/python/modules.md

 Copy all of the imports and functions from the [functions](./functions.ipynb) notebook into `solver.py`.

-It should look like this:
+The result should look something like this:
 ~~~
 """A solver for the one-dimensional diffusion equation."""
 import numpy as np